liamdarmody/growthpal/README.md

     OR

     * Visit "yourappname.herokuapp.com/admin/sites".
 When the page loads, add a site with the following details: `Main Site, main-site, localhost:3000`

-> If that doesn't work, start the server locally and visit localhost:3000/admin/sites.
-When the page loads, add a site with the following details: `Main Site, main-site, localhost:3000`

 * Create Blog in Database: